Scarborough Athletic boss Steve Kittrick misses first game in 27 years

 "It has been horrendous, I'm still not 100%, but I'm feeling loads better now.

 "I'm 60 now and I've been managing since I was 33.
-That is the first time I've ever missed a game.
+That is the first time I've ever missed a game through illness.

 "I got up on Saturday, got showered and sorted and my wife told me that I was mental.
 I had a couple of spoonfuls of porridge and just had to go back to bed.

-"I spoke to Chris (Bolder) and picked the team, fortunately it is in good hands and we got the result."
+"I spoke to Chris (Bolder) and picked the team, fortunately it was in good hands and we got the result."